 On all our holidays we employ local guides and specialists, offering them English classes where needed.

-The 16thcentury chapel of San Urbez is a landmark in our village and one of the jewels of Sobrabre.
-During our holidays Lucy offers a guided visit, often helped by Penny and Sofi, the only thing we ask in return is a donation in the collection box!
-This helps with the ongoing restoration work of this historic building and its contents (some of our old terracotta floor tiles have also been used to replace a section of floor in the chapel of San Urbez).
+The 16th century chapel of San Urbez is a landmark in our area and our village.
+During our Small Group Holidays Lucy offers a guided visit, the only thing we ask in return is a donation in the collection box!
+This helps with the ongoing restoration work of this historic building and its contents (some of our old terracotta floor tiles have been used to replace a section of floor in the chapel).

-We also actively support the recuperation of the pilgrim route, the ancient “Camino de San Urbez,” the trail goes past our house.
-In so doing, we help maintain the ancient mountain pathways.
+We also actively help with maintaining the pilgrim route, the ancient “Camino de San Urbez.”
+Now part of the GR268, the trail goes past our house.

 All our hot water and our underfloor heating is from our geothermal heat source pump.
 We have 3 bore holes in the garden each 100m deep.